dietrichl-cyber/dietrichl-cyber.github.io/research.md

   >
   <h3>Ecology Education</h3>
   <p>
     Climate change, biodiversity loss, and land-use change confront societies with decisions that require ecological literacy that is both conceptually robust and usable in complex socio-ecological contexts.
 My research in ecology education investigates how learners construct and apply ecological knowledge, with a particular focus on how they connect explanations across levels of organisation.
-A central strand examines chemical reasoning in ecological contexts—how students link molecular and biochemical mechanisms to organismal function and ecosystem dynamics.
+A central strand examines mechanistic chemical reasoning in ecological contexts—how students link molecular and biochemical mechanisms to organismal function and ecosystem dynamics.
 I also study how values and normative orientations interact with ecological knowledge in judgement and decision-making, and how ecological competence can be conceptualised, fostered, and assessed to evaluate the effects of educational interventions.
   </p>
 </div>